 What are the Expected Costs of Orthodontic Insurance?

 The average cost of dental insurance—which may or may not include braces—depends on the type of plan and where you live.
-Discount dental plans will be the cheapest, with options starting below $10 per month.
-Although national data for individual plans are difficult to find, group plans range from $14.06 to $56.75 per month, according to the National Association of Dental Plans.
+Discount dental plans will be the cheapest, costing just $80-$200 per year.
+Although national data for individual plans are difficult to find, group plans range from $15.81 to $20.86 per month, according to the National Association of Dental Plans.

 Is Paying for Orthodontic Insurance Worth It?